tgaillar/linenoise/README.markdown

 The result is a pollution of binaries without line editing support.

-So I spent more or less two hours doing a reality check resulting in this little library: is it *really* needed for a line editing library to be 20k lines of code?
+So I (antirez) spent more or less two hours doing a reality check resulting in this little library: is it *really* needed for a line editing library to be 20k lines of code?
 Apparently not, it is possibe to get a very small, zero configuration, trivial to embed library, that solves the problem.
-Smaller programs will just include this, supporing line editing out of the box.
+Smaller programs will just include this, supporting line editing out of the box.
 Larger programs may use this little library or just checking with configure if readline/libedit is available and resorting to linenoise if not.

 ## Terminals, in 2010.

-Apparently almost every terminal you can happen to use today has some kind of support for VT100 alike escape sequences.
-So I tried to write a lib using just very basic VT100 features.
-The resulting library appears to work everywhere I tried to use it.
+Apparently almost every terminal one happens to use today has some kind of support for VT100 alike escape sequences.
+So I (antirez) tried to write a lib using just very basic VT100 features.
+The resulting library appears to work everywhere I (antirez) tried to use it.

-Since it's so young I guess there are a few bugs, or the lib may not compile or work with some operating system, but it's a matter of a few weeks and eventually we'll get it right, and there will be no excuses for not shipping command line tools without built-in line editing support.
+It is still young code with (possibly) remaining bugs and/or compilation/OS issues, but it's a matter of a time before it gets right.
+So there will be no excuses for shipping command line tools without built-in line editing support.

 The library is currently less than 2000 lines of code.
-In order to use it in your project just look at the *example.c* file in the source distribution, it is trivial.
-Linenoise is BSD code, so you can use both in free software and commercial software.
+In order to use it in a project, just look at the *example.c* file in the source distribution, it is trivial.
+Linenoise is BSD code, so it can be used both in free software and commercial software.

 ## Tested with...